Ebuka, Tacha, 5 other BBNaja stars making waves despite not winning the show

-Ekuba, Tobi Bakre, Tacha, 4 Other BBNaija Stars Who Doesn’t Win but Are Very Successful and Relevant Now
+Ebuka, Tobi Bakre, Tacha, 4 Other BBNaija Stars Who Didn’t Win but Are Very Successful and Relevant Now

 - The BBNaija show has produced hundreds of housemates who have, in their times in the house, built a reputation for themselves using the platform